Customer Acquisition and Lead Evaluation Service

 Using the Zoral platform components saved time.
 The system was tuned, tested, validated, calibrated and deployed within 9 weeks.
 It provided a fully automated, intelligent STP system.
 It also enabled the client to adapt quickly to subsequent geographic, market sector, and product changes.

 The process of optimizing lead acquisition also exposed other issues.
 Certain leads with good default characteristics, (i.e. good potential customers), were not converting and were abandoning the online customer application journey.
-To address this issue, ZDE, BDW and ZML were used for conversion prediction and to manage the dynamic customer journey.
+To address this issue, Zoral DE, Zoral BDW and Zoral ML were used for conversion prediction and to manage the dynamic customer journey.
 This was provided in Phase II

 3 months’ lead performance data was collected.
 This included